 There are other methods used to value stock such as specific identification and average or weighted cost.
-The method that a business uses to compute its inventory results in a significant impact on its financial statements.
+The method that a business uses to compute its inventory can have a significant impact on its financial statements.

 Last In, First Out (LIFO)

-The LIFO system is founded on the assumption that the last items on the shelf are the first items to be sold.
-It is the most recommended technique for businesses dealing in products that are not perishable or ones that don’t face the risk of obsolescence.
+The LIFO system is founded on the assumption that the latest items to be stored are the first items to be sold.
+It is a recommended technique for businesses dealing in products that are not perishable or ones that don’t face the risk of obsolescence.

-Whenever there’s a price increase, the LIFO method recommends the selling of higher-priced items first while the cheaper products are maintained as stock.
+Whenever there are price increases, such as in an inflationary period, the LIFO method has the impact of recording the sale of higher-priced items first while the cheaper, older products are maintained as stock.
 Doing so causes a firm’s cost of goods sold to increase and the net income to decrease.
-Both aspects help to minimize the company’s tax liability.
+Both aspects help to minimize the company’s tax liability

 From the perspective of income tax, the dealership can consider either one of the cars as a sold asset.
 If it accounts for the car purchased in the fall using LIFO technique, the taxable profit on this sale would be $3,000.
 However, if it considers the car bought in spring, the taxable profit for the same would be $6,000.

-Apart from reducing the tax liability, using LIFO technique offers other benefits such as:
+Apart from reducing the tax liability, using the LIFO technique offers other benefits, such as:

 First In, First Out (FIFO)

-With FIFO, the assumption is that the first items to be produced are also the first items to be disposed of.
+With FIFO, the assumption is that the first items to be produced are also the first items to be sold.
 For example, let’s say a grocery receives 30 units of milk on Mondays, Thursdays, and Saturdays.
-If an individual was to purchase a gallon of milk on Friday, high chances are that he will pick from the Monday batch since it is what was put on the shelves first.
+The store owner will put the older milk at the front of the shelf, with the hopes that the Monday shipment will sell first.